Southern Habitats, LLC

 Native Plants of the Southeast

 When we refer to a plant being native to the Southeast we generally mean that its presence was recorded by the earliest of naturalists upon European contact in the 1500's.
-The primary land systems of the Southeastern Coastal Plain are recognized as upland sandhills and flatwoods with associated wetlands.
-This is the most ecologically diverse area in North America.
-These sandhills and flatwoods were historically dominated by a sparse longleaf pine overstory with a diverse ground layer, primarily composed of native perennial grasses with various legumes and other wildflowers.
-For thousands of years these "savannas" were regularly set afire by lightening in the growing season.
-As a result, these plants are "fire-adapted" and rely on regular growing season burns for a competitive edge.
-Fire exclusion, draining of wetlands and the introduction of exotic plants has degraded the savanna ecosystem.
+The Southeastern Coastal Plain is recognized as the most ecologically diverse area in North America.
+The vast majority of acreage consisted of a sparse longleaf pine overstory with a diverse ground layer, primarily composed of native perennial grasses with various legumes and other wildflowers.
+These grass dominated ecosystems, depending on their unique features and locations are referred to as meadows, savannas, marshes or prairies.
+For thousands of years these areas, were regularly set afire by lightening in the spring which burned vast areas of the grasses, across sandhills and through flatwoods and shallow wetlands.
+The plants found in these areas are adapted to this fire ecology and rely on recurring spring fire to thrive.
+Historically, these fires kept hardwoods and other non-fire-adapted plants confined to the hammocks, strands and bottomlands where they belong.
+There has been a sharp decline in these ecosystems over the last century.
+Culprits include clear cut timbering, urbanization, fire exclusion, wetland draining, introduction of exotic plants and feral hogs.

 Get started with Southern Habitats today.
 Contact us now.

-Let us help you enhance the biodiversity on your property by establishing natives with both seed and plants; for both game and non-game species alike.
+Let us help you enhance the biodiversity on your property by establishing natives for both game and non-game species alike.

-We serve the region of Florida, South Carolina, Georgia, Alabama, and Mississippi, but are willing to travel anywhere in the United States to help you with wildlife habitat restoration.
+We serve the region of Florida, Georgia, South Carolina, Alabama, Mississippi, and Louisiana but are willing to travel anywhere in the Southeast to help you reach your wildlife habitat goals.

 Get in touch with us today.